jessecusack/cookiecutter-research-project/README.md

 # Cookiecutter Research Project

-A bare-bones cookiecutter template for a research project in python and/or MATLAB.
+A bare-bones cookiecutter template for a research project in python (perhaps with some MATLAB too).

+This borrows heavily from [cookiecutter-data-science](https://drivendata.github.io/cookiecutter-data-science/), [cookiecutter-science-project](https://github.com/jbusecke/cookiecutter-science-project) and [cookiecutter-pypackage](https://github.com/audreyfeldroy/cookiecutter-pypackage).

 ## Requirements